-Data provenance

-The origin of a piece of data and tracking of its movement across databases.
+Data provenance means the origin of a piece of data and the tracking of its movement across databases.

-Data subject

-Any individual whose personal data is used in research.
+Data subject means any individual whose personal data is used in research.

-Deductive disclosure

-The inference of a data subject's identity via cross-analysis, small samples or through combination with other data (such as a client's records or secondary data in the public domain).
+Deductive disclosure means the inference of a data subject's identity via crossanalysis, small samples or through combination with other data (such as a client's records or secondary data in the public domain).